Weak reflection principle for L\'evy processes

 which vanishes, as $r\rightarrow\infty$.
-Similarly, we proceed with the second integral in the right hand side of (\ref{eq.Levy.final.gR.conv}):
+Similarly, we proceed with the second integral on the right-hand side of (\ref{eqLevyfinalgRconv}):

-As $r\rightarrow\infty$, the third, fourth and fifth integrals in the right hand side of (\ref{eq.Levy.final.gR.conv}) converge, uniformly over $x$ changing on any compact in $(0,\infty)$.
+As $r\rightarrow\infty$, the third, fourth and fifth integrals on the right-hand side of (\ref{eqLevyfinalgRconv}) converge uniformly over $x$, changing on any compact in $(0,\infty)$.
 Let us prove the convergence of the third integral.
 We consider arbitrary, large enough, $r^{\prime}>r$ and proceed as follows:

-where, again, we choose $R>0$ to be large enough, so that Lemma $\ref{le:psi.est.2}$ can be applied for all $|z|\geq R$ and all $|u|\geq r$.
-It is easy to see that the first term in the right hand side of (\ref{eq.Levy.final.gR.conv.2}) vanishes, as $r,r'\rightarrow\infty$.
-To show that the second term in the right hand side of (\ref{eq.Levy.final.gR.conv.2}) vanishes, as $r,r'\rightarrow\infty$, we make use of Lemma $\ref{le:psi.est.2}$ to obtain:
+where, again, we choose $R>0$ to be large enough, so that Lemma~\ref {lepsiest2} can be applied for all $\llvert z\rrvert \geq R$ and all $\llvert u\rrvert \geq r$.
+It is easy to see that the first term on the right-hand side of (\ref {eqLevyfinalgRconv2}) vanishes, as $r,r'\rightarrow\infty$.
+To show that the second term on the right-hand side of (\ref {eqLevyfinalgRconv2}) vanishes, as $r,r'\rightarrow\infty$, we make use of Lemma~\ref{lepsiest2} to obtain

-Thus, the right hand side of (\ref{eq.Levy.final.gR.conv.2}) is bounded from above by the following expression:
+Thus the right-hand side of (\ref{eqLevyfinalgRconv2}) is bounded from above by the following expression: